redis/redis-doc/docs/manual/optimization/benchmarks.md

 When you're benchmarking a high-performance, in-memory database like Redis, it may be difficult to saturate the server.
-Sometimes, the performance bottleneck is on client side, and not the server-side.
+Sometimes, the performance bottleneck is on the client side, and not the server-side.
 In that case, the client (i.e., the benchmarking program itself) must be fixed, or perhaps scaled out, to reach the maximum throughput.